1g0rb0hm/9lab/README.md

 ## Screen

-When running in my notebook screen `vgasize=1440x900x32` works great.
+When using the builtin notebook screen `vgasize=1440x900x32` works great.
 On the external monitor `vesa=2560x1440x32` works great (YMMV).
 To accommodate both I always boot using the smaller size and have the following **rc** script called `screen` to adjust the monitor size:

 ```sh
 ; screen big